Robust Aggregation of Electric Vehicle Flexiblity: Introduction

 \section{Introduction}

-Increasing penetrations of intermittent renewable generation are requiring power system operators to procure ever larger amounts of flexibility in order to mitigate their variability.
+Increasing penetrations of intermittent renewable generation are requiring power system operators to procure large amounts of flexibility in order to mitigate their variability.
 Furthermore, as demand in the distribution networks grows, system operators are beginning to rely on these flexible loads to alleviate congestion in their networks, in particular by implementing local flexibility markets.
-Concurrently, EV uptake is rising and will make up a substantial portion of system demand by the end of the decade.
-As they are typically plugged in for more time than they require to charge, there is a set of charging profiles that an EV may take, whilst satisfying the charging requirements of its owner.
+Alongside this, EV uptake is rising and will make up a substantial portion of system demand by the end of the decade.
+As they are typically plugged in for more time than they require to charge, they inherently possess a degree of \textit{flexibility} in their charging behavior.
+Formally, there are a set of charging profiles that an EV may take, whilst satisfying the charging requirements defined by its user.
 Under certain charging models, this \textit{flexibility set} can be represented as a convex polytope \cite{Zhao2016ExtractingApproximation}.
-By controlling their charging profiles, EVs present a large potential source of flexibility to the system.
+By controlling their charging profiles, populations of EVs present a large potential source of flexibility to power systems.
 However, owing to complexity and reliability constraints it is not viable for individual loads to participate in the flexibility markets, and so hierarchical control architectures have been proposed \cite{Callaway2011AchievingLoads}.
 From this, aggregators, entities that collate flexibility from individual devices and bid it into the markets, have emerged.
 In order to participate in these markets, aggregators must represent the aggregate flexibility in the populations of devices they control.
-A growing trend in the literature has been to characterise the aggregate flexibility by computing the Minkowski sum of the individual flexibility sets of devices in the population.
-As calculating the Minkowski sum is in general NP hard, most of the work in the literature focuses on computing inner or outer \cite{Barot2017APolytopes} approximations of the aggregate flexibility sets.
+A growing trend in the literature has been to characterize the aggregate flexibility by computing the Minkowski sum of the individual flexibility sets of devices in the population.
+As calculating the Minkowski sum is NP-hard, most of the work in the literature focuses on computing inner or outer \cite{Barot2017APolytopes} approximations of the aggregate flexibility sets.
 Inner approximations are more common as they guarantee the feasibility of all aggregate charging profiles contained within them.
 Zonotopes are used to approximate individual flexibility sets in \cite{Muller2019AggregationResources}, from which Minkowski sums can be computed efficiently.
+Similar to this \cite{Hao2015AggregateLoads} and \cite{Taha2024AnPopulations} use homothets instead of zonotopes.
 In \cite{Nazir2018InnerResources} a union-based approach is developed that can produce tight approximations, at the expense of added computational burden.
 As they do not contain all feasible aggregate charging profiles, inner approximations do not guarantee optimality.
-To date, only \cite{Mukhi2023AnVehicles} provides an exact characterisation of the aggregate flexibility set in a population of EVs.
-This is accomplished by representing individual flexibility sets as \textit{permutahedra}, a class of polytopes that permit quick Minkowski summation.
+Whilst there have been exact characterizations of the aggregate flexibility in populations of EV such as \cite{Trangbaek2012ExactDistribution} and \cite{Wen2022AggregateModels}, these methods fail to scale well in the length of the time horizon.
+Thus far, only \cite{Mukhi2023AnVehicles} and \cite{Panda2024EfficientVehicles} offer exact characterizations that are computationally tractable for long time horizons.
+However, to scale well these works require a certain amount of homogeneity in the populations they aggregate.